The Beatles’ White Album: Brilliance Overcame Adversity

 Most rock fans have a cheerful attachment to the Beatles’ White Album…the band’s only self-titled disc that came in a white package.
-It would be their first album released on the fledgling Apple label.
+It was their first album released on the fledgling Apple label.

-The White Album was 30 songs worth of pure listening pleasure.
-Rolling Stone ranked the White Album number 10 among all rock albums ever.
+Beatles fans were treated to 30 songs worth of pure listening pleasure.
+Rolling Stone ranked the White Album #10 among all rock albums ever.
 This is all the more amazing when you learn that recording the White Album was anything but pleasurable.
 In fact, Paul McCartney called it “the tension album.”

 In February 1968, the four Beatles traveled with their wives or girlfriends to Rishikesh, India, to learn Transcendental Meditation from the Maharishi Mahesh Yogi.
-The details of their growing disillusionment with the Maharishi are unimportant here.
-(The song, “Sexy Sadie,” says it all.)
-The fact is, they were back in Abbey Road Studios by May of that year to record what would become the White Album.
+The Beatles’ growing disillusionment with the Maharishi is cleverly captured by the biting lyrics of the song, “Sexy Sadie.”
+The fact is, they couldn’t wait to get back to Abbey Road Studios by May of that year to record what would become the White Album.

-On the one hand, John, Paul and George had written a boatload of songs during those hot, lazy Indian days and nights.
-It’s important to note that these songs were written while the boys were free from the influence of drugs and alcohol.
-Is that one reason why the songs on the White Album shined so brightly?
+John, Paul and George had written a ton of songs during those hot, lazy Indian days and nights.
+These songs were written while the boys were free from the influence of drugs and alcohol.
+Could this be one reason why the songs on the White Album shined so brightly?